Skooma-Breath/Random-tes3mp-scripts-for-.8.1/Furniture Scripts/readme.md

 place files in `server/scripts/custom`

-to spawn with the furniture tool put your name inside `config.names` at the top of furnitureHelper or to spawn it use `player->additem furn_selection_tool 1` in console  or in chat `placeat pid furn_selection_tool
+to spawn with the furniture tool put your name inside `config.names` at the top of furnitureHelper or to just spawn one use `player->additem furn_selection_tool 1` in console  or in chat `placeat pid furn_selection_tool`

 `/dh` to open decorate menu.